sebnitu/vrembem/packages/drawer/README.md

 ### Markup

 Drawers are composed using classes and data attributes for their triggers.
-The basic structure of a drawer is an element with and `id` and `drawer` class containing a child element with the `drawer__dialog` class.
+The basic structure of a drawer is an element with an `id` and `drawer` class containing a child element with the `drawer__dialog` class.
 There are two required structure elements for drawers to work correctly:

 - `drawer-frame`: Applied to the parent element wrapping all drawers and the main content.
 - `drawer-main`: Applied to the element containing the main content.
-This should be the last child of `drawer-frame`.
+This should be the last child of the `drawer-frame` element.

 ```html